Coiot/cbr-main/src/albums/s2/episode29.md

 - scene_number: 66
   scene_title: "Shrewd salesman"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode29-scene66.jpg
   narration: "<p>In Berlin, Kaiser Wilhelm watches in awe, as renowned fruit merchant Steve Jobs presents his wares.
-"This apple is very compact: Small, yet full of flavor.
+“This apple is very compact: Small, yet full of flavor.
 Its size allows it to perfectly fit inside your pocket.
-And look at that skin: You won't find such a shining red anywhere else, not even on the bloody battlefields of North Africa."
+And look at that skin: You won't find such a shining red anywhere else, not even on the bloody battlefields of North Africa.”
 Wilhelm claps enthusiastically.
-"What a fantastic product, mister Jobs.
+“What a fantastic product, mister Jobs.
 Never have I seen such fine apples in my life, you've truly outdone yourself this time.
 Servants, call in the chef!
-From now on, my royal tongue shall only tolerate these refined fruits, even if they do cost four times the regular market price!"</p>"
+From now on, my royal tongue shall only tolerate these refined fruits, even if they do cost four times the regular market price!”</p>"
 - scene_number: 67
   scene_title: "Stranded deep"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode29-scene67.jpg